-You know that feeling when you get home from seeing a movie that was just so good you can’t wait to tell everyone you know… That’s me right now.
+You know that feeling when you get home from seeing a movie/reading a book/bingeing a Netflix special that was just so good you can’t wait to tell everyone you know… That’s me right now.

-My feet had barely touched the ground (literally!) and already I was uploading photos to my laptop and talking non-stop to my flatmates and friends (and anyone else who’d listen).
+My feet had barely touched the ground (literally!) and already I was uploading photos to my laptop and talking non-stop to my flatmates and friends (and anyone else who’d listen) about our date today!

 Details below, but first: